 Traditional Anishinaabe (Ojibwe or Chippewa) knowledge, like the knowledge systems of indigenous peoples around the world, has long been collected and presented by researchers who were not a part of the culture they observed.
 The result is a colonized version of the knowledge, one that is distorted and trivialized by an ill-suited Eurocentric paradigm of scientific investigation and classification.
 In Our Knowledge Is Not Primitive, Wendy Makoons Geniusz contrasts the way in which Anishinaabe botanical knowledge is presented in the academic record with how it is preserved in Anishinaabe culture.
 In doing so she seeks to open a dialogue between the two communities to discuss methods for decolonizing existing texts and to develop innovative approaches for conducting more culturally meaningful research in the future.

-Wendy Makoons Geniusz is director of American Indian Studies at the University of Wisconsin, Eau Claire.
-She teaches courses in the Ojibwe language.
+Wendy Makoons Geniusz is an Indigenous woman of Cree and Métis decent.
+She was raised in Milwaukee, Wisconsin, but her Cree family comes from the Pas, a Reserve in Manitoba.
+She is director of American Indian Studies at the University of Wisconsin, Eau Claire and she teaches courses in the Ojibwe language.

 Series: The Iroquois and Their Neighbors